noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/contract_deployment.md

 ## Deploy your contracts

 Let's now write a script for deploying your contracts to the Sandbox.
-We'll create an RPC client, and then use the `ContractDeployer` class to deploy our contracts, and store the deployment address to a local JSON file.
+We'll create a Private eXecution Environment (PXE) client, and then use the `ContractDeployer` class to deploy our contracts, and store the deployment address to a local JSON file.

 Create a new file `src/deploy.mjs`: